- University of Iowa Hospitals and Clinics, Iowa City, Iowa – Certificate, Radiology Technology

 - University of Missouri-Kansas City, – Interdisciplinary Ph.D., Coordinating Discipline: Education, Co-Discipline: Urban Leadership and Policy Study in Education, Dissertation: The path from an occupation to a profession: The role of the diagnostic medical sonographer

 Dr. Carol Mitchell is a faculty member in the Division of Cardiovascular Medicine within the Department of Medicine and has an affiliate appointment with the Department of Medical Physics.
 Dr. Mitchell is a prolific teacher and education researcher, having won numerous awards for both including the Society of Diagnostic Medical Sonography (SDMS) Distinguished Educator of the Year, Cardiac Sonographer Distinguished Teacher Award, Society of Diagnostic Medical Sonography Joan P. Baker Pioneer Award.
-Dr. Mitchell is a Fellow of the Society of Diagnostic Medical Sonographers; a member of the Society for Vascular Ultrasound, American Society of Radiologic Technology, and American Institute of Ultrasound in Medicine; and treasurer of the American Society of Echocardiography.
+Dr. Mitchell is a Fellow of the Society of Diagnostic Medical Sonographers; a member of the Society for Vascular Ultrasound, American Society of Radiologic Technology, and American Institute of Ultrasound in Medicine; and past treasurer of the American Society of Echocardiography.
 She is also a fellow in the American Society of Echocardiography.

 View Dr. Carol Mitchell's publications at NCBI MyBibliography